sonalrajsr/-sonalrajsr-Web_d_Learning-design-2/README.md

 This is a design which i have created during learning web development.
 This is a e-commerce website for online shopping.
-I have created this using CSS and Java Script.
+I have created this using html, CSS, Java Script, gsap.
 This is not responsive.⚠️
 CheckOut here👇
 https://sonalrajsr.github.io/Web_d_Learning-design-2/